TriTue2011/tutorials/README.en.md

 **Use Cases:**

-- Quickly inform family when you're busy and can't use your phone.
-- Instantly share an interesting moment or a beautiful place you've just discovered.
+- **Driving Safety:** "Message my wife I'll be home in 30 minutes" - Send important updates without taking your hands off the wheel, focusing on driving.
+- **Urgent Notifications:** Running late?
+"Message mom I'm on my way home" - Quickly inform without typing.
+- **Capture Moments:** "Take a photo from the yard camera and send it to the family group" - Instantly share interesting images.

 _Install the blueprint for the platform you want to send messages to:_